oliviergimenez/tidyverse-tips/index.md

   broom::tidy()
 ```

-Let's have a look to the fitted values and residuals:
+Let's have a look to the fitted values and residuals with the function `augment()`:

 ```r
 starwars %>%